Shop and Save on New York State Health Insurance

 Jun 20th, 2012

-The findings, which appeared in the recent edition of the British Medical Journal Open, only shows the link between dental plaque and the risk for cancer.
-A cause and effect relationship has not been established.
+The findings, which appeared in the recent edition of the British Medical Journal Open, only show the link between dental plaque and the risk for cancer.
+A cause-and-effect relationship has not been established.

 The study was conducted between 1985 and 2009.
 Researchers surveyed 1,390 Stockholm residents aged between 30 and 40 years old when the study began.
 Assessments were made regarding their risk for cancer, including diet, occupation, and smoking habits.
 Each subject’s oral health and hygiene were also taken into account.
 The study finds that although none of them suffered from any serious gum disease, participants who died had high levels of dental plaque.

 When the study ended, researchers documented 58 deaths, 35 of them from cancer.
-Average age of death was 61 years for women and 60 years for men.
+The average age of death was 61 years for women and 60 years for men.
 Most of the women died from breast cancer, while the men’s deaths were caused by various forms of cancer.

 “The high bacterial load on tooth surfaces and in gingival pockets over a prolonged period of time may indeed play a role in carcinogenesis,” the authors said.
 “Further studies are definitely required, however, to determine whether there is any causal element in the observed association reported here.”